How to interview students and entry-level candidates

 “What were some of the typical problems you experienced in that job?
 Who was responsible for them?
 What did you do about those problems?
 How did you go about preventing them from occurring in the future?
 What skills did you use to solve the problem?”

-If the job candidate doesn’t have work experience, ask about situations at school or in group activities:
+If the job candidate doesn’t have work experience, ask about situations at school or in group activities with a question such as:

 “Tell me about a time when things went wrong at school or when you worked with a group and how you fixed the problem”